ashwinkumar12345/ethereum-app1/README.md

 <a name="testingarchitecture"></a>
 > ## Testing Architecture

-- We need to take the bytecode from the Solidity compiler and deploy it to a local test Ethereum N/W
+- You need to now take the bytecode from the Solidity compiler and deploy it to a local test Ethereum N/W
 - The local test N/W is created by a library called Ganache
-- We need to take the ABI and feed it to web3
+- You need to take the ABI and feed it to web3
 - web3 is the portal into the test Ethereum N/W

 <a name="installingtestingmodules"></a>